Grand Rapids Alimony Lawyer

 The most common reasons to request a change in spousal support are changes in income, a party’s cohabitation or marriage, a party’s retirement, or an inability to continue the same employment due to health reasons.
 If you’re not sure if you’re eligible to modify your spousal support payments or obligations, a consultation with an alimony law firm is probably your best option.

 Should Alimony Play a Role in Your Divorce?
 Speak With a Grand Rapids Alimony Lawyer to Discuss Your Case

-If you live in Grand Rapids or West Michigan and would like more information about whether it makes sense to incorporate alimony into your divorce, we encourage you to contact a Grand Rapids alimony lawyer as soon as possible.
+If you would like more information about whether it makes sense to incorporate alimony into your divorce, we encourage you to contact a Grand Rapids alimony lawyer as soon as possible.
 To schedule an appointment at a time that is convenient for you, please call (616) 285-0808 or tell us how to reach you online today